sarah-wilsxn/sarah-wilsxn/README.md

 # Hi there! 👋

 I'm Sarah, a Computer Science student at the University of Waterloo.
-I'm passionate about sustainability, data, fintech, and more.
+I'm passionate about AI, sustainability, fintech, and more.
 Looking for 2025 internships 🙂

 ### My Tech Stack 💻
 Languages   <br>  <br>